nyukhalov/CarND-Advanced-Lane-Lines/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-The 'filter_color_n_gradient' method takes in an image and uses a combination of color and gradient thresholds to generate a binary image.
+The `filter_color_n_gradient` method takes in an image and uses a combination of color and gradient thresholds to generate a binary image.

 After trying different combinations of color thresholding I found that thresholding the HLS-S channel works pretty well in good lighting conditions, but does not work well in shadows.
 Also, the S channel selects too many features under some lighting conditions.